3-Day Napa Valley Itinerary for First-Time Visitors

 When Is The Best Time To Visit Napa Valley?

 There’s no bad time to visit.
 Depending on your plans, any season could be the best time to visit Napa Valley.
-While September and October are the busiest and warmest months, offering the chance to experience the annual grape harvest in action, the winter months have their own appeal.
+While September and October are two of the busiest months, offering the chance to experience the annual grape harvest in action, the winter months have their own appeal.
 It’s quiet, uncrowded, and not too chilly, with temperatures mostly in the 50s and 60s.
 Plus, many hotels offer hard-to-beat off-season rates.
 Your best chance of rain is in the spring, but the blooming fields of bright, yellow mustard also make it one of the most Instagram-worthy seasons to plan a trip.

 Whenever you do decide to pack your bags and pay Wine Country a visit, we’ve put together the perfect 3-day Napa Valley itinerary for first-time visitors, covering all of the “must do’s” over a long weekend trip.